anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 pi@raspberrypi:~ $
 ```

-Read that one real close.
+Look at it real close.
 Xtightvnc is running on port 5901, not on its default 5900.
-For whatever reason.
+For whatever reason!

 Okay then try `vncviewer` again, but this time, the host is `192.168.2.12:5901`.